This trope is about animal species that are supposed to have tails, but are drawn without them for some reason.

 - Some Pokémon that are based on tailed animals, such as Numel, for some reason are tailless.

 - King K. Rool, a crocodile, had a tail in the Donkey Kong Country trilogy and DK64.
-It disappeared from DK King Of Swing onwards.
-It was also inexplicably MIA for the Donkey Kong Country tv series, even while his minions had theirs.
+It disappeared from DK: King of Swing onwards.
+It was also inexplicably MIA for the Donkey Kong Country TV series, even while his minions had theirs.
+Super Smash Bros.
+Ultimate gives him a tail again, albeit a ridiculously stubby one.

 - Berri from Conker's Bad Fur Day, likely done on purpose.